-Graduates of this degree program understand the healthcare system and communicate with the healthcare team.
-Students learn to perform a wide variety of entry-level tasks within a health-information department, to perform medical coding, analyze data, manage file room, and release medical information, and to combine technical knowledge with the ability to think critically and make informed decisions.
-They know medical terminology, medical coding, and the principles of quality management.
-Students value ethical and professional behavior in the workplace, and the confidentiality of patient information.
+Graduates of this degree program understand the healthcare system and how to communicate with the healthcare team.
+They know basic human anatomy, medical terminology, and pathology, as well as techniques for health information management and quality improvement.
+Graduates can perform medical coding and billing, analyze data, use and understand scanning technology, navigate an electronic health record, manage a file room, and release medical information under appropriate circumstances.
+They value critical thinking, communication, ethical and professional behavior in the workplace, and the confidentiality of patient information.